Noxoris/noxoris.github.io/about.markdown

 permalink: /about/
 ---

-It's a simple blog site run by Noxoris (https://github.com/Noxoris).
+It's a simple blog site run by Noxoris.
 Enjoy!